abhishek4official/StockAnalysisPromptEngineering/ReadMe.md

 ## Usage

+1. Add a file named apiKey.key and save your Gemeni API key

-1. Run the script:
+2. Run the script:
     ```sh
     python main.py
     ```

-2. The results will be saved in JSON and Markdown formats with the stock symbol as the filename.
+3. The results will be saved in JSON and Markdown formats with the stock symbol as the filename.

 ## Example